Skip to main content

 How It Works

-Once integrated, OpenClaw agents automatically use Rafter for security-sensitive operations:
+Once integrated, OpenClaw uses Rafter for security-sensitive operations:

-User → OpenClaw Agent → Rafter Security → Safe Execution
+User → OpenClaw → Rafter Security → Safe Execution

 Example Flow